Characteristics Design: A Hedonic Approach to Optimal Product Differentiation: Omitted Proofs

 \subsection{Proof of Theorem~\ref{thm_eq}}

-By Propositions~\ref{prop_eq_D} and~\ref{prop_eq_CP}, the existence conditions for the product-differentiation, product-concentration, and dominant-firm polarization equilibria are given, respectively, by $r(\bm{\gamma}) \le 2+\alpha \le R(\bm{\gamma})$, \eqref{cond_conc}, and \eqref{cond_pola} with $\tilde{r}_i(\bm{\gamma}) = r(\bm{\gamma})$.
+The existence conditions for the product-differentiation, product-concentration, and dominant-firm polarization equilibria are given, respectively, by $r(\bm{\gamma}) \le 2+\alpha \le R(\bm{\gamma})$, \eqref{cond_conc}, and \eqref{cond_pola} with $\tilde{r}_i(\bm{\gamma}) = r(\bm{\gamma})$.
 It is immediate that the union of these conditions exhausts all possible parameter values, hence at least one of these three equilibria always exists.